goharbor/community/proposals/OIDC_Authentication_Suppot.md

 work.
 * Only one OIDC endpoint will be supported:  There is some limitation in Harbor's configuration management that there is no good way to support list as a configuration group.
-* Hard coded scope: We will not allow admin to customize the scope, it will be hard-coded to `openid`

 * #### User login to UI portal via SSO with OIDC provider